cms-hlt-upgrade-trk/CMS_HLT_Phase2_Tracking/README.md

 edmConfigDump Phase2_HLT.py > HLT_75e33_cfg.py
 ```

-Once it runs you may run the *harvesting* with
+Once it runs, if you have run the validation with `addTrackingValidation`, you may run the *harvesting* with

 ```
 harvestTrackValidationPlots.py Phase2HLT_DQM.root -o plots.root